k8spatterns/katacoda/21-Controller/02-check-controller-script.md

 various fields are extracted from the received event via `jq`.

-If the ConfigMap carries an annotation `k8spatterns.io/podDeleteSelector`, then its value is extracted and UIR decoded.
-This happens with the straight-forward jq expression:
+If the ConfigMap carries an annotation `k8spatterns.io/podDeleteSelector`, then its value is extracted, and URI decoded.
+This extraction happens with the straight-forward jq expression:

 ```
 local pod_selector=$(echo $annotations | \